brisbanewebdeveloper/readmypo/readme.md

 ## Is this to receive the message for my OSX machine?

 Yes, it is.
-And the following does opposite, sending the message.
+I push messages from my iOS devices with URL to read it later at home as follows:

 [How to send a notification to Mac OSX computer from iOS device via Workflow and Pushover](https://gist.github.com/hironozu/2b6d1d174dbb13f9ea3d)